cerner/terra-core/packages/terra-content-container/docs/README.md

 The Terra ContentContainer is a structural component for the purpose of arranging content with an optional header and/or footer.

+In mobile Safari, the footer may be overlaid by the keyboard.
+This is a known issue and does not affect Android web apps or native iOS apps using UIWebView.

 ## Getting Started

 - Install with [npmjs](https://www.npmjs.com):